FAQ on Organ/ Body/ Brain/ Eye Donation

 Keep in mind that these are all intentions.
 The person is expressing a desire about how his/ her body should be handled after brain death/ death.
 This intention will bear fruit only if the next-of-kin is able to act upon the intention and actually make the donation after the person dies.

-However, having enrollments and becoming donors is a good way to spread awareness and intention, and also to encourage discussion and debate on the need for donation.
+However, becoming a “donor” is a good way to spread awareness and intention.
+It also encourages discussion and debate on the need for donation.
 If friends and relatives know of the intention, they will be more willing to ensure the donation actually happens.

-No. Firstly, donation can only happen after death.
-And at the actual time of death, many situations may happen that that result in no donation.
+We must remember that donation can only happen after death.
+At the actual time of death, many situations may happen that that result in no donation.
 For example:

-- The family may simply forget/ be unable to locate the contact numbers/ not be confident of the donation procedure
+- Family members may not be able to locate the contact numbers, or they may not be confident of the donation procedure

-- The close relatives may not want to go ahead with the donation, and may start objecting and putting pressure on the next-of-kin.
+- Many close relatives may not want to go ahead with the donation, and may start objecting and putting pressure on the next-of-kin.
 It may seem simpler to just follow the traditional methods of cremation or burial.

 - Death may not be detected for many hours (like death happening early in the night being noticed only in the morning) and so the body may have started decomposing and may not be suitable for some types of donation.